Thank you for considering Melbourne Girls’ College for your daughter’s enrolment into Year 7.

 - Uses clear examples from the students’ own learning to support statements made in response to the questions

-Students attending independent primary schools in Year 6 may download an Enrolment Enquiry Form here.
+Students attending Independent or Catholic primary schools in Year 6 may download an Enrolment Enquiry Form here.
 This form needs to be submitted by the beginning of May of the year prior to the entry level.
 Parents email or post the completed Enrolment Inquiry Form directly to Melbourne Girls’ College (MGC).